 Juliette K. Miller

-Juliette Miller joined Ropes & Gray in 2017 as an associate in Ropes & Gray’s litigation and enforcement practice, where she represents clients in an array of government enforcement matters and complex commercial disputes.
+Juliette Miller is an associate in Ropes & Gray’s litigation and enforcement practice group, where she represents clients in an array of government enforcement matters and complex commercial disputes.
+Juliette’s practice includes governmental and internal investigations, white-collar criminal defense, and civil litigation.
+Juliette works with a diverse group of clients, including private equity firms, health care companies, public companies, and investment management firms.

 - Assisting private equity sponsors and their portfolio companies to identify, assess, and mitigate corruption, sanctions, and money-laundering risks related to various transactions and investments.